 * To ensure clear dialogue with pupils about potential barriers to learning.

 * To secure the involvement of parents/carers in pupils’ learning and personal development.

 * To promote the development of good personal relationships as well as a range of personal qualities and interpersonal skills such as courtesy, respect and sensitivity to the needs of others, through the ‘Getting along together’ programme.

 * To promote equal opportunities and value individuals regardless of gender, race or disability.

 At Burton End, we believe that the key to excellent behaviour is excellent relationships.
 Relationships between adult and child are key factors in successful behaviour for learning.
-Children will be taught skills for building relationships through PSHE sessions, Getting Along Together lessons in SFA, Class Assemblies and Emotional Literacy Sessions."
+Children will be taught skills for building relationships through PSHE sessions, Class Assemblies and Emotional Literacy Sessions."